Budapest AI Trip Planner & Travel Itinerary Guide

 How many days do you need in Budapest?

 Three days is the sweet spot.
 Day one for the Pest side (Parliament, Basilica, Andrássy Avenue), day two for Buda (Castle Hill, Fisherman's Bastion, Gellért Hill), and day three for thermal baths and the Jewish Quarter's ruin bars.
-RouteWhiz optimizes each day to minimize Danube crossings.
+RouteWhiz helps organize each day to minimize Danube crossings.

 Is Budapest walkable?